 - Does the policy offer coverage on specialty items?

-Your carrier should be able to help you with the filing process.
-They should be very helpful, as accidents and damages do tend to occur naturally.
+Your carrier should be able to help you with the filing process, and should be very helpful, as accidents and damages do tend to occur naturally.
 If your carrier is not being helpful, you will have the opportunity to issue a complaint with the better Business Bureau or the Department of Transportation.